laquereric/magentic-desktop/WARP.md

   - /Users/ericlaquer/Documents/GitHub -> mounted to /GitHub in the container
 - Optional: RDP client to connect to localhost:3389

+Warp indexing (host)
+- Local gem referenced in Gemfile uses a container path: /GitHub/lubuntu-gui.
+On the host, index this folder in Warp so it’s searchable:
+  - /Users/ericlaquer/Documents/GitHub/lubuntu-gui
+- In Warp: Settings > Code > Codebase Index > Add folder
+- Optional: add a .warpindexingignore in that gem repo to exclude heavy or irrelevant files (e.g., large assets, build artifacts).

 Common commands
 - Build the image (no cache):
   - ./scripts/build